29 May 2020, 10:00 — 7 min read

 The current pandemic has created a fearful spectre of uncertainty and worry but we can help alleviate it by deepening our emotional reservoirs and shoring up our own mental health.

-That’s why it’s so important that we take care of the psychological wellbeing of our loved ones and of ourselves.
+That’s why it is so important that we take care of the psychological well-being of our loved ones and of ourselves.
 As social distancing and national lockdowns continue, we need to make sure that we find ways to address mental health impacts like forced isolation, loneliness, depression and even suicidal tendencies.
-The current pandemic has created a fearful spectre of uncertainty and worry but we can help alleviate it by deepening our emotional reservoirs and shoring up our own mental health.
+The current pandemic has created a fearful spectre of uncertainty and worry, but we can help alleviate it by deepening our emotional reservoirs and shoring up our own mental health.

 Try these suggestions to improve your mental health during the Coronavirus crisis.